atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/awx_reboot_variable.png)

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Warning : Default is True meaning the BMC will reboot automatically after an update

+#### - forceoff
+Following playbooks need to reboot in case of BMC update firmware:
+- Update firmwares from Technical State
+- Update firmware from file
+- Activate firmware updates

 if you never want to automatically force the remote server power off, you need to change forceoff variable in your inventory / variable part: